Adopted in November 2018

 Section 2.
 Affiliation

-NJSPE shall be an affiliated State Society of the National Society of Professional Engineers, Inc., hereinafter referred to as NSPE.
+NJSPE shall be an Integrated Affiliated State Society of the National Society of Professional Engineers, Inc., hereinafter referred to as NSPE.

 Bylaw 2 Articles of Incorporation

 Section 1.
 Authority

 Any changes to the Articles of Incorporation must be approved by the NJSPE membership.
 Such changes may be recommended by NJSPE’s governing body to ensure compliance with applicable law, direction from NSPE, or any other exterior influence deemed significant.

 NJSPE is an association dedicated to Professional Engineers who live and/or work in New Jersey or those engineering graduates on the licensure path.
 To ensure a growing membership of these professionals, there will be emphasis on activities that attract more students to pursue engineering careers and a PE license; a Value Package that emphasizes educational opportunities, safe guarding the value of the PE license, and other appropriate services; and guidelines by which subordinate entities within NJSPE conduct their business.

 The overarching goals of NJSPE shall be the following:

 a/ To safeguard and enhance the value of the Professional Engineer license in New Jersey;

 b/ To provide educational opportunities for NJSPE members – and others, as appropriate – by which they can maintain and improve professional skills, highest ethical standards, and related business and leadership capabilities;